-When my little ones were babies, 4-18 months, my range was 6:00 to 8:00 p.m. for asleep time.
+When my little ones were babies, 4-18 months, my range was 6:00 to 8:00 p.m. for sleep time.
 I followed the swinging bedtime based on nap hours that day, developmental milestones, activities, etc. A bad nap day meant an earlier bedtime, and a good nap day led to a later bedtime.
 During nap transitions, bedtime shifted earlier to 6–6:30 p.m., and as my babies adjusted to the new schedule, bedtime often moved closer to the 7-7:30 p.m. mark.
 Now that they are older, I try to keep bedtime more consistent between 7–8 p.m.

 Reasons Moms Should Consider Early Bedtimes

 I firmly believe that every family must do what works best for them!
-Parenting is hard enough without feeling judged about something like what time your kids go to bed.
+Parenting is hard enough without feeling judged about what time your kids go to bed.
 I have always cherished my early bedtimes, and these are my reasons why: